 Dogs in the wild will find either a cave or dig a small, secluded pit in the ground in which to sleep or just relax, away from the world.
 The crate will become his den – it will be a safe place for your dog to be – it is his retreat from the world.
 It is a safe place to leave him when you are out, until he is house trained and can be trusted not to destroy your home.
 Even after he is trained and trusted, you may find him curled up happily asleep in it if he has free access to it.
 The crate should never be used as punishment.

 We would suggest that initially the crate be positioned in a well-used family room.
 This means that you have to make comparatively little effort when training the dog to use the crate.
 Once accustomed to it you will find your dog will settle happily in it wherever you put it.
 In the case of a newly adopted dog, the crate should be used until the dog understands the house rules and until you feel you can trust him.
-If you are using the crate because the dog is suffering from separation anxiety, we would suggest that you use it on a long-term basis.
 The dog will grow to like the cage and look for it in its moments of need.

 In the first instance set the crate up in a well-used area of the house – the lounge or the kitchen are good places.
 Leave the door of the crate open, put a comfortable blanket or bed inside.
 Let the dog wander in and out, and have a general explore.
 Do not force the dog.
 If he is reluctant, put a few treats just inside the door.
 See what happens.
 Do this throughout the day.
 Progress to putting treats further into the cage – watch what happens.
 Do not rush things – take it slowly.
 Praise the dog when he makes moves in the right direction, make a fuss of him when goes in fully.
 Once the dog will happily go in and out of the crate, you can begin to add a command.